Pandaqi/The-Saga-Of-Life-Website/levenssaga/content/en/oebps/books/the-chain-of-food/the-suffocating-skybread/chapter-3.md

 Pin pushed his wet black wing against Dannis' mouth.

 "Keep the invention to yourself, deerfriend," he whispered.
 "This could change the world.
 When they talk about the savior of the Godesweets, you want them to say _your_ name.
-You might even win the Knobble Prize!"
+You might even win the Knobbel Prize!"

 Antlers held high, Dannis still stepped forward.
 "I have discovered how to predict where new islands will be.
 Give me a squad and I won't disappoint."

-The Ape Lord pressed his hands together, as if about to entre prayer, and spoke sweetly.
+The Ape Lord pressed his hands together, as if about to enter prayer, and spoke sweetly.
 "Dear soldier, tell us this great discovery, so we can _all_ start looking for islands.
 Come come, the Godesweets do not keep secrets for one another."

 Dannis looked to the side.
 Pin shook his head. _Dannis is no soldier,_ he thought. _Important state secrets leave his mouth like warm---ugh, I could eat a hundred warm fish right now._